-JASON C. NALUPTA, of legal age, Filipino, with office address at 2704 East Tower, Tektite Towers (Formerly: Philippine Stock Exchange Centre), Exchange Road, Ortigas Center, Pasig City, Metro Manila, after having been sworn to in accordance with law, does hereby certify that:
+JASON C. NALUPTA, of legal age, Filipino, with office address at 2704 East Tower, Philippine Stock Exchange Centre, Exchange Road, Ortigas Center, Pasig City, Metro Manila, after having been sworn to in accordance with law, does hereby certify that:

-1. I am the duly elected and incumbent Corporate Secretary of A BROWN COMPANY, INC. (the "Corporation"), a corporation organized and existing under the laws of the Philippines, with principal office at Xavier Estates, Uptown, Airport Road, Balulang, Cagayan de Oro City and business office at 194 Tomas Morato Avenue, Sacred Heart, Quezon City.

-2. Based on the information provided to the Corporation by the members of its Board of Directors and its principal executive officers, none of said members of the Board of Directors and principal executive officers are presently employed by any office or agency, whether local or national, of the Philippine Government.
+- 1. I am duly elected and incumbent Corporate Secretary of A BROWN COMPANY, INC. (the "Corporation"), a corporation organized and existing under the laws of the Philippines, with principal office at Xavier Estates, Uptown, Airport Road, Balulang, Cagayan de Oro City and business office at Ground Floor, 119 CSB Bldg., Dr. Lazcano St., Sacred Heart, 1103 Quezon City; - 2.
+Based on the information provided to the Corporation by the members of its Board of Directors and its principal executive officers, none of said members of the Board of Directors and principal executive officers of the Corporation are presently employed by any office or agency of the Philippine Government.